hirzi/LSD/README.md

 	ABCtoolbox ABCSampler.input

-#  iii) Remove correlation between summary statistics
+#  iv) Remove correlation between summary statistics
 To account for potential correlation between summary statistics and retain only their informative components, we apply a Partial Least Squares (PLS) transformation.
 We can calculate PLS coefficients via find_pls.r.
 We want to find the minimum number of PLS components that explains the majority of the signal.
 Hence, our strategy is two run this in two steps:

 a) Run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.